 Learning Wine Tasting - long distance.

 One of the initial difficulties which e-Learning students face is that when it comes to learning how to taste wine they would like to have personal guidance and advice on various aspects of wine tasting, in particular, the relevant technique.
 Because we have students in most parts of the world, and as it is not always possible to arrange for face-to-face workshops in their region, such isolated students used to feel a bit left out.
-The way in which we overcome the problem of ‘long distance’ tasting – (where the student has no or little Tasting & Evaluation experience), is as follows: When you start the course you can have 1 or 2 personal guided tasting sessions (or a follow-up session during the course, if you’d like to clarify a specific tasting issue) with one of our tutors, via Skype, who will assist you in any problems you might have in wine tasting..
+The way in which we overcome the problem of ‘long distance’ tasting – (where the student has no or little Tasting & Evaluation experience), is as follows: When you start the course you can have 1 or 2 personal guided tasting sessions (or a follow-up session during the course, if you’d like to clarify a specific tasting issue) with one of our tutors, via Skype, who will assist you in any problems you might have in wine tasting.
 This will not necessarily be for specific wines, but certainly for guidance in the technique of wine tasting.